RainingComputers/locksey/README.md

 - You can also tell locksey to store the password in you home folder so you don't have to type it again.

+- Files are encrypted as described in [this](https://stackoverflow.com/a/55147077/5516481) stackoverflow post.

 ## Usage

 ```